 A very useful tool that any web browser offers is Private browsing.
 Even though each browser calls it by a different name (InPrivate, Private Browsing, Incognito or Private Tab), this feature always does the same thing: allows users to browse the web without saving data like cache, history or cookies.
 However, this is done locally, meaning that only people using your computer won't be able to find out what websites you have visited.
 The websites you visited, your ISP (Internet Service Provider) and, in fact, every server your requests pass through, know what you visited.
 In this article we will show how to enable Private browsing in all the major web browsers and how to check if you are browsing privately or not.

-Internet Explorer for the Desktop - InPrivate Browsing
+Internet Explorer 11 For Desktop - InPrivate Browsing

 Microsoft uses the term InPrivate for private browsing.
-In the desktop version of Internet Explorer 11, to enable InPrivate browsing you have to open the Tools menu by clicking the little gear icon on the top-right.
+In the Desktop version of Internet Explorer 11, to enable InPrivate browsing you have to open the Tools menu by clicking the little gear icon on the top-right corner.

-Then, hover over Safety to open the corresponding submenu.
+Then, hover over Safety in order to open the corresponding submenu.

 The browser won't store cookies, temporary Internet files, history and other data.
 By default, it also disables extra toolbars and extensions you normally have installed in Internet Explorer 11.

-For keyboard users, you should know that the shortcut for InPrivate browsing is Ctrl+Shift+P.
+If you are a keyboard user, you should know that the shortcut for InPrivate browsing is Ctrl+Shift+P.

-You can check if you are using InPrivate browsing, by looking in the left side of the address bar.
+You can check if you are using InPrivate browsing, by looking at the left side of the address bar.
 If you see the logo shown below, InPrivate browsing is turned on.

-To leave InPrivate browsing you have to close the window.
+If you want to leave the InPrivate browsing simply close the window.